-Even though many industries might be having success in China with it’s huge population, a competitive analysis is essential in helping you know if you’ll have a competitive edge.
+Even though many industries might be having success in China with its huge population, a competitive analysis is essential in helping you know if you’ll have a competitive edge.

 3. Local business environment: will you have any barriers to entry?

-A US company that makes hardware for cabinetry wanted to enter the Brazil market where they knew there would be a demand for their products.
+A US company that makes hardware for cabinetry wanted to enter the Brazilian market where they knew there would be a demand for their products.
 Their first task was to identify wholesalers who could distribute the products to customers.

 But what they discovered was that the market in Brazil for hardware is structured differently from the US.
 People in Brazil do not buy individual hardware products; instead, they buy kits of hardware.

-The company had to change it’s approach from finding wholesalers to finding kit companies.
+The company had to change its approach from finding wholesalers to finding kit companies.
 Once they started having success in Brazil, they acquired a kit company to increase their margins.

 You can think of the local business environment as one of your barriers to entry.
 These include potential problems you might face from the government (including being shut down or political risk where a government could take over your business and operate it themselves to nationalize your product).
-Or, local business implications that could impact how you reach the customer like when this hardware company entered the Brazil market.
+Or, local business implications that could impact how you reach the customer like when this hardware company entered the Brazilian market.

-Local business environment also includes financial considerations like whether or not your business can be 100% foreign-owned; if not, you’ll need to find a local partner which could affect your revenue potential or work with a company that can effectively set up a local presence while limiting a local partner’s rights in the company (hint, work with weConnect!).
+The local business environment also includes financial considerations like whether or not your business can be 100% foreign-owned; if not, you’ll need to find a local partner which could affect your revenue potential or work with a company that can effectively set up a local presence while limiting a local partner’s rights in the company (hint, work with weConnect!).

 Analyze these in tandem for your market analysis